-The ERC's peer review evaluation process has been carefully designed to identify scientific excellence irrespective of the gender, age, nationality, or institution of the Principal Investigator and other potential biases, and to take career breaks, as well as unconventional research paths, into account2. career evaluation process ensures that Principal Investigators have the professional competences and qualifications required to complete their proposed action3.
+The ERC's peer review evaluation process has been carefully designed to identify scientific excellence irrespective of the gender, age, nationality, or institution of the Principal Investigator and other potential biases, and to take career breaks, diverse research career paths, as well as the applicant's contributions to the research community into account2.
 The evaluations are monitored to guarantee transparency, fairness, and impartiality in the treatment of proposals.
 ERC calls are expected to be highly competitive.